collective/collective.geo.usersmap/README.rst

 ============

-``collective.geo.usersmap`` provides a map showing the registered users of the portal by the location attributes of each user.
+``collective.geo.usersmap`` provides a map showing the registered users of the portal by the location attributes of each user using `collective.geo`_.

 How it works
 ============